-For many people, spider veins are a hereditary condition, though certain conditions can exacerbatetheir presence.
+Spider vein reduction tips can make a noticeable difference even when genetics are involved.
+For many people, spider veins are a hereditary condition, though certain situations can exacerbate their presence.
 The following five tips can help reduce the appearance of these purple veins:

 1. Exercise to improve blood flow

 Exercise regularly to prevent blood from pooling in your veins during the day.
 A brisk walk, yoga session or visit to the gym will increase your heart rate, improving the flow of blood through your body.
-Remember, veins are muscles, too, and you can work to keep them fit.
+Remember, veins are muscles, too, and you can work to keep them fit for better circulation.

 2. Reduce the amount of sitting time each day